Ershad95/Enum.Assert/README.md

 # Enum.Assert

 ## Project Description
-Automatic Create Enum unit test with Refelection and XUnit in .net core/C# , Creative Code With ErshadRaoufi
+Automatic Create unit test and save it in .cs files by find Enums with Refelection and XUnit in .net core/C# , Creative Code With ErshadRaoufi

 ### Overview
 ##### overLoad Of client api :